Top 5 Freight Brokerage Problems (and How to Avoid Them)

 • Most freight broker issues stem from poor communication, limited visibility, or weak carrier vetting.

-• Clear expectations, transparency, and due diligence can prevent most costly mistakes.
+• Clear expectations, transparency, and due diligence can prevent frustrating mistakes and hidden costs.

 • Shippers should vet brokers the same way they'd evaluate any business partner: on reliability, integrity, communication, and track record.